Investor Experiences and Financial Market Dynamics: General Model

 \subsection{Trade Volume}

 We now study how learning and disagreements affect the volume of trade observed in the market.
 We consider the following definition of the total volume of trade in the economy:

 with $x^{t}_{t-1}=0$.
-That is, trade volume is the weighted sum (squared) of the change in positions of all agents in the economy.
-Using this definition, we can illustrate the link between trade volume and experience-based belief formation.
+That is, trade volume is the square root of the weighted sum (squared) of the change in positions of all agents in the economy.
+Using this definition, we characterize the link between trade volume and belief heterogeneity.

 \begin{proposition} The trade volume defined in (\ref{e: TradeVolumeDef}) can be expressed as